 Each of the settings above will allow you to achieve a nice proper white balance when shooting under those various conditions.
 Luckily since you have a digital camera you can instantly see what effect each setting has on your image right after you capture it.

 Does your photo look a little too blue?
-Try the Tungsten White Balance setting, that will add a bit more orange to it so your whites will look perfect.
+Try the Shade White Balance setting, that will add a bit more orange to it so your whites will look perfect.
 (Such as the image we shot above)

 Subject looking a bit too green?
 Use the Fluorescent White Balance setting, it will shift the color a bit more in the red direction so your whites will look just as they should.